 Georgia Goggans, a.k.a.
 The Pie Lady of Ganny’s Pie Shop

 When I was in college (and probably watching a lot of Pushing Daisies), I took an intense interest in learning how to make pies.
 Luckily, a pie shop had just popped up near my hometown, and I convinced the woman who owned it to take me on as an apprentice.
 That woman was Georgia Goggans—entrepreneur, grandmother, highly creative West Texas piemaker and generally sassy human being.
 Georgia taught me everything she knew about running a pie shop and then some.
 She even let me run her shop some weekends.
 Since then I’ve made pies for weddings, held pie workshops for restaurants and made pies for every family holiday we’ve celebrated.
 A few weekends ago I popped in to say hello.
-Georgia was separating a brand-new Instagram account and didn’t even charge me for the coconut meringue.
+Georgia was operating a brand-new Instagram account and didn’t even charge me for the coconut meringue.

 —Jo Layne Skillman

 I know we said it couldn’t be our mom, but my mom is too incredible not to mention.
 No one works harder than my mom and she does it with an incredible amount of grace, wisdom and heart.
 When she stayed at home with myself and two siblings, she set the bar as a stay at home mom.
 Once we started college, she set out to rediscover herself in a career that has landed her in a C-suite position.
-My mom not only inspires me to go after what I want in both of those arenas but shows me that I can in fact do both at same time.
+My mom not only inspires me to go after what I want in both of those arenas but shows me that I can, in fact, do both at the same time.
 I know this because it is what she is doing right now.
-Today, she is there for not only me, but also my daughter.
+Today, she is there for not only me but also my daughter.
 Just this week, she put Evie down for a nap while simultaneously responding to the 100 emails in her work inbox.
 If I can be half the woman my mom is, I am doing one heck of a job.

 One of my best friends who I met in college.
 Vicki is currently working in South Africa as a guide.
 Since day one of knowing her she has always been unapologetically herself—unafraid to chase her dreams even if that means uprooting your life and moving across the globe.
 She doesn’t listen to the naysayers telling her that her path wasn’t traditional.
 Or that she will be one of few (if any) American women doing this full-time.
-She recently told me she’s prepping for a walking safari training, which means she’ll do a 6 day walking trip through a national park.
+She recently told me she’s prepping for a walking safari training, which means she’ll do a six-day walking trip through a national park.
 Sleeping in the open.
 Trying to encounter as many animals on foot as possible.
 Vicki is living out her passion every day.
 Challenging herself to reach new limits.
 That’s about the bravest thing I know, and I’m truly lucky to have her pushing me to do the same.

 Anna’s the type of person you meet once and are left with a lasting connection.
 Among her accomplishments and ambitions, she’s also a new mom and of anything I could say of Anna, it’s that I cannot wait to watch her grow as a mother to her baby girl.
-She’s quietly confident and self empowered to be exactly who she wants to be—to be the wife she aspires to be, to be the teacher her students look up to, to be the friend you didn’t know you needed.
+She’s quietly confident andself-empowered to be exactly who she wants to be—to be the wife she aspires to be, to be the teacher her students look up to, to be the friend you didn’t know you needed.
 She lifts up those around her.
 Most of all, I am excited to watch those traits reveal themselves in their own little ways in her daughter.
-It’s not often we find women who are rooted in grace and have an incredible sense of self worth, but when we do, we hope that all of their goodness rubs off on the world.
+It’s not often we find women who are rooted in grace and have an incredible sense of self-worth, but when we do, we hope that all of their goodness rubs off on the world.